 This measures leg power.
 The test consists of using a Vertex to measure how high you jump from a standing position.
 You must jump with a vertical of 13 inches or higher to pass.

 One Minute Sit-Up Test

 This measures the abdominal or trunk muscular endurance.
-Laying on the ground you will be given one minute to do as many bent-leg sit-ups.
+Laying on the ground you will be given one minute to complete 30 bent-leg sit-ups.
 You may rest in the up position but not lying down on the ground.

 Fitness Test Standards

 You will be given the tests in the following sequence.
 There will be rest periods between each event.
 Each test is scored separately and you must meet the standard on each and every test.
 The standards are as follows: